landonjudkins/fiction/README.md

+# fiction
+Reactive evaluation framework for expensive graph-based computations.

-# fiction-private
+# Test

-Test change for mirroring
+This is a test change for mirroring.